james-villegas/local-sonar-mcp/README.md

 # Tools
 * search_issues_tool: Search for issues in a specific file.
 * get_rule_tool: Get the definition of a specific rule.

+# Emaple Prompt

+    Search for and fix the sonar issues for the current file.
+Use the relative path of the file starting from and including the __PROJECT_ROOT__ directory, not the full path.
+Use 'SONAR_PROJECT_ID' as the project.